junnystateofmind/Social_Network_Analysis/README.md

    - `influence.csv` - Contains the influence score for each node.
    - `node_influence.csv` - Contains the influence score for each node formatted for Gephi input.

+### Algorithm Details

+The algorithm is implemented in the `Headquater_algorithm.cpp` file.
+The algorithm is implemented in the following steps:

+1. Read the network data from the `tweeter.csv` file.
+2. In every node, initialize the influence score to 1.0.
+3. In every iteration, propagate the influence score from each node to the nodes it follows.
+The influence score is divided equally among the nodes it follows but

 ### Visualizing in Gephi

 1. Open Gephi and create a new project.